page === 'home' && ( )

 6. The Bathroom Feels Too Small for Current Needs

-Bathrooms that worked for a household at one point in time may not work as the household changes.
-A bathroom designed for one person used by two or three creates real friction.
-A bathroom without a double vanity used by a couple taking different schedules creates conflict.
-A bathroom that was the primary one in the house and is now the only bathroom accessible to an aging parent may require accessibility modifications.
+A bathroom that worked for a household at one point may not work as the household changes.
+A single bathroom serving two or three people creates real friction.
+A bathroom without a double vanity used by a couple with different morning schedules creates conflict.
+A bathroom that is no longer accessible to an aging household member may require modifications that go beyond cosmetic.

 If the bathroom is not meeting the current needs of the people using it, a remodel is worth considering even if nothing is technically broken.